Morse Code Frequently Asked Questions

 - How long have you been interested in ham radio?

 as such and I do not even know Morse code myself!
+I am happy to provide useful tool to others

 - I love your web site and all this morse code stuff.
-Can I give you
+Can I give you lots of money?

 - Unfortunately this isn't really a frequently asked question!
 If you